Prompt Injection Hidden in Search-Result Snippets

 2. Attacker-controlled pages are indexable and rank for targeted queries

 How to spot it: This is not detectable in your own logs before the fact — it requires proactive search-result monitoring.
-After a suspicious agent behavior, retrieve the same search query manually and inspect the raw snippets.
+After a suspicious agent behavior, retrieve the same search query manually and inspect the raw snippets, including any invisible or zero-width text.

 3. High result count increases injection exposure surface